vuejs/docs/src/guide/built-ins/transition.md

 `<Transition>` is most commonly used in combination with [native CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions), as seen in the basic example above.
 The `transition` CSS property is a shorthand that allows us to specify multiple aspects of a transition, including properties that should be animated, duration of the transition, and [easing curves](https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function).

-Here is a more advanced example transitioning more than one properties, with different duration and easing curves for enter and leave:
+Here is a more advanced example that transitions multiple properties, with different durations and easing curves for enter and leave:

 ```vue-html
 <Transition name="slide-fade">